-From 1st April 2022, the Code's adoption of IFRS16 will mean all items of property, plant, equipment, furniture and ICT which the Council leases in will have to be recognised as assets on the Council's Balance Sheet, with a matching liability for the repayments due to the lessor.
+- From 1st April 2022, the Code's adoption of IFRS16 will mean all items of property, plant, equipment, furniture and ICT which the Council leases in will have to be recognised as assets on the Council's Balance Sheet, with a matching liability for the repayments due to the lessor.
 This will be the most significant change to Local Government Accounting since 2010 when the Code moved from UK Generally Accepted Accounting Practices (UKGAAP) to International Financial Reporting Standards (IFRS).
-The implementation of this was delayed due to COVID-19.
+The implementation of this was delayed due to COVID-19. - IAS 19 Employee Benefits will require the remeasurement of net pension asset/liability following plan amendments, curtailments or settlements to be used to determine current service cost and net interest for the remainder of the year after the change to the plan.
+The updating of these assumptions only applies to changes from 1st April 2020 and, since this could result in positive, negative or no movement in the net pension liability, no prediction can be made of the possible accounting impact.